HarvestAPI/apify-linkedin-post-reactions/README.md

 ## How It Works

-- (required) List of post URLs to scrape.
+- (required) List of post URLs or post comment URLs to scrape.

 Other params (optionally):